baotramduong/Portfolio_Project_NLP_Show_US_The_Data/README.md

 spaCy 101: Everything you need to know · spaCy Usage Documentation. spaCy 101: Everything you need to know. (n.d.). https://spacy.io/usage/spacy-101.

+United States Commission on Evidence-Based Policymaking.
+(2017).
+The Promise of Evidence-Based Policymaking: Report of the Commission on Evidence-Based Policymaking.